As NHL deals with COVID-19 in U.S., Canadian-based NHLers thankful for North Division

 All told, 26 games south of the border have been postponed since the season opened Jan.
 13, impacting 16 of the league's 24 U.S.-based teams.
 There are currently 41 players deemed "unavailable" on the league's protocol list — being included doesn't necessarily mean there's been a positive test — but only one is from a Canadian team, Winnipeg Jets centre Pierre-Luc Dubois, who's in the final stages of his quarantine after a trade with the Columbus Blue Jackets.

-Roughly 100 players have appeared on the COVID-19 list just over three weeks into the season, but NHL commission Gary Bettman said in a statement this week fewer than half had confirmed positive tests.
+Roughly 100 players have appeared on the COVID-19 list just over three weeks into the season.
+But NHL commissioner Gary Bettman said in a statement this week fewer than half had confirmed positive tests.

+Meanwhile, Sabres head coach Ralph Krueger, 61, is also a confirmed case.

 "We've been fortunate in the (North) Division," Toronto Maple Leafs winger Zach Hyman said.
 "We have to stay diligent."